zold-io/zold/README.md

   * `best` is ... something not important to you.

+  * `history` is the amount of scores currently saved on the disc.
+The farm keeps them there in case the node gets restarted.
+It will load them back and reuse.

 `entrance` is the place where all new wallets arive and get merged and pushed further.
 The health of this point is critical to the entire node.
 Some numbers it includes must be watched carefully.